Search our website

 What other options are available for splitting pensions?

-When a marriage ends and divorce proceedings are initiated there are various options available for handling pension assets, each carrying specific implications for future financial security.
+When a marriage ends and divorce proceedings are initiated, various options are available for handling pension assets.
+It is important to obtain legal advice if you are unsure which option is best for you.

-Pension sharing is the most common way of sharing pension funds with a former spouse or civil partner following a divorce, but there are two alternative options, known as pension attachment and pension offsetting.
+Pension sharing is the most common method of dividing pension funds with a former spouse or civil partner following a divorce, but there are two alternative options: pension attachment and pension offsetting.

 Pension Attachment Order / Earmarking Order